Measuring the Success of Your ERG Program

 Membership & Participation

-• Total number of ERG participants (program-wide and per ERG)
+• Total number of ERG participants (program-wide and per ERG): Found on your Admin Dashboard, or by pulling your Group Membership report

-• ERG membership as a percentage of the total employee population
+• ERG membership as a percentage of the total employee population: Check out the Group Membership report and split it up by group or chapter

 Engagement & Activity

-• Event attendance (overall and by leadership level)
+• Event attendance (overall and by leadership level): Break the Event Member CSV report down by role

-• Active vs. Passive participation both at a community-wide and group-specific level
+• Active vs. Passive participation both at a community-wide and group-specific level: Check out your Admin Dashboard, or the Dashboard for each Group to view active vs. passive membership

-• Engagement in ERG communications (comments, likes, open & click through rates on emails, etc.)
+• Engagement in ERG communications (comments, likes, open & click through rates on emails, etc.): Check out the Group Activities report for information, or your email stats if you have been sending emails on behalf of groups

-• Community impact (compare total donation volume and volunteer hours by ERG members to those of non-members)
+• Community impact (compare total donation volume and volunteer hours by ERG members to those of non-members): Cross-reference Employee Groups data with data from your Employee Engagement programming

 Demographic & Business Insights

-• Breakdown of ERG participation by demographic data in your profile survey (region, business unit, job level, etc.)
+• Breakdown of ERG participation by demographic data in your profile survey (region, business unit, job level, etc.): The Profile Response CSV is the best report for this

-• Regularly collect feedback from new members on whether ERGs meet their expectations
+• Regularly collect feedback from new members on whether ERGs meet their expectations: Create annual or quarterly feedback surveys at a Program-wide level, or have Group Leaders create them at the group level.

 Employee Sentiment & DEI Impact

-• Sense of belonging among ERG members (measured through surveys conducted in Employee Groups)
+• Sense of belonging among ERG members: Measured through activities conducted in each Group or at a Program-wide level

 • ERG-related questions in company-wide engagement surveys